If you meet certain income and resource limits, you may qualify for a program called

 Can I get money back if I've been paying too much?

-If you paid for prescriptions since you qualified for Extra Help and you aren't enrolled in Medicare prescription drug coverage, you may be able to get some money back.
+If you paid for prescriptions since you qualified for Extra Help and you aren't enrolled in Medicare drug coverage, you may be able to get some money back.
 Keep receipts with your prescription drug prices, and call your plan.
 Or, you can contact

 Other ways to lower prescription costs